The Railway Stories: Johnny Morris recordings (Delysé)

-The label on the record was also quite distinctive, showing a smiling red engine on a blue/white background.
-The label was carefully designed so that the record player spindle fitted through the engine's 'nose'!
+The label on the record was distinctive, showing a smiling red engine on a blue/white background.
+The label was designed so the record player spindle could fit through the engine's 'nose'.
 No attempt had been made to make the engine look like one of those from the stories.

 Record details

-Stories from Book 1 - The Three Railway Engines:
+Stories from Book 1 – The Three Railway Engines: